 Before someone reads a paragraph, they subconsciously size it up.
 If the paragraph is more than four lines long on the screen, chances are they won’t even read it.
 Try to keep your bio box to just three or four powerful and carefully written sentences.

-Step 4: Strong Call to Action
+Step 4: Include a Strong Call to Action

 What do you want someone to do?
 One common mistake marketers make is using the bio box as an “About Me” page.
 Instead, be clear in asking people to do what you want.
 If the goal is to get them to click a link, tell them to do that, along with a concise explanation of what they’ll get by doing so.

-Step 5: Professional-Looking Photo
+Step 5: Use a Professional-Looking Photo

 On many websites, your photo will be shown beside your bio box.
 While your bio box won’t always be read by visitors, almost everyone will look at your photo.
 It can make a big difference.